brahmantyo12/gxdiag/README.md

 ## 🚀 Overview

 **Project GXDiag** is a comprehensive diagnostic toolkit built entirely with **Vanilla HTML5, CSS3, and JavaScript**.
-It creates a centralized "Command Center" dashboard that aggregates real-time environmental data and provides quick access to **17 specialized modules**.
+It creates a centralized "Command Center" dashboard that aggregates real-time environmental data and provides quick access to **22 specialized modules**.

 It is designed to be **lightweight, privacy-focused (client-side only), and responsive**.
-It features **Smart Device Detection**, which automatically filters relevant tools based on whether the user is on a Desktop or Mobile device.
+It features **Smart Device Detection**, automatically filtering relevant tools based on whether the user is on a Desktop or Mobile device.

 ---

 ## 🎛️ The Command Center (Dashboard)

-The main menu (`index.html`) serves as a smart information hub:
+The main menu (`index.html`) serves as a smart information hub with real-time widgets:

 ### 1. 🕌 Smart Prayer Schedule
 * **Auto-Location:** Detects City/District names using **Nominatim (OpenStreetMap)** via Geolocation.